·

 18 things you need to know before you go to Dubai - signs are in Arabic and English (image of road signs in both languages)

-When you go out to eat or even to one of the big attractions, it is highly likely that you will be served by someone who is not an Emirati, all of whom speak English.
+When you go out to eat or even to one of the big attractions, you will probably be served by someone who is not an Emirati, all of whom speak English.
 Still, it is nice to learn a few words of Arabic in preparation for your trip and the few times it would be courteous.

 Useful phrases Little Helper: learn a little of the local language before you take your trip - grab this easy list of useful phrases to help